vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 Notice that the inside of our box is black, while the outside is gray.

-This is because faces have not thickness to them, they are infinitely thin!
+This is because faces have no thickness to them, they are infinitely thin!
 The direction the face is facing is the normal direction.
 We always want the normal direction to be facing outwards towards our camera.

-We'll learn more about the complication of normals as the course progresses, but for now, let's reverse the normals this model so that the inside of model is correctly facing the camera.
+We'll learn more about the complications of normals as the course progresses, but for now, let's reverse the normals this model so that the inside of the model is correctly facing the camera.

 To select all the faces on our model: